dokryconn/Dokters-Prescription/README.md

 *The `App Launch Shortcuts` sub-folder within `Dok’s Rx Cabinet\Dok’s Rx` is a location to keep program shortcuts for the "program launch/toggle" optional template code within the **Dokter's Prescription** script.*

-  - For example, programs that are downloaded from the Microsoft Store are not located in the standard program location.
+*For example, programs that are downloaded from the Microsoft Store are not located in the standard program location.
 These programs are usually nested within `C:\Program Files\WindowsApps`.
 Typically, if you attempt the run the programs directly from their native file location, they will not launch properly.
-For these instances, you can create a program shortcut for these applications and move it into the `App Launch Shortcuts` folder.
+For these instances, you can create a program shortcut for these applications and move it into the `App Launch Shortcuts` folder.*

 i.e. Using the filepath:
 - `"%A_WorkingDir%\Dok's Rx\App Launch Shortcuts\Microsoft To Do"`

-instead of
+instead of:

 - `"C:\Program Files\WindowsApps\Microsoft.Todos_2.28.32802.0_x64__8wekyb3d8bbwe\ToDo.exe"`